- What is a thin client?

 - Attached to a thin client, a USB peripheral is available in a local session only.
 It does not seem possible to access a USB zero client device from a remote session.

 The simplest way to overcome these challenges is by using a dedicated third-party software that will share the required USB device across the network.
-To achieve this, you can try USB Network Gate by Eltima, the leading solution in the market of network technologies.
+To achieve this, you can try USB Network Gate - a software application that will help to redirect any type of USB device from the thin client to the server and will help with isolating redirected USB devices from other zero client users.

 The optimal solution for zero client USB redirection